What Toy Manufacturers Need to Know About the Digital Product Passport

 How should the toy industry prepare for the DPP?

-The Toy Safety Regulation is expected to be published in the EU Official Journal in late 2025.
-After that, economic operators will have a 54-month transition period to comply with the new requirements.
+The European Union officially adopted Regulation (EU) 2025/2509 on 12 December 2025.
+After that, economic operators will have a 54-month transition period to comply with the new requirements (applicable from 1 August 2030).
 To be prepared, toy companies should start planning now.

 - Assess your product data: Examine existing product data collection and traceability processes and identify where you may have gaps in documentation, particularly for legacy products.